 ‘The best event of the year for me was May Day.
 This had been revived by the Rector, who was a morris-dance enthusiast, and opened with a grand procession.
 First came the young males of the village, prancing, white-trousered, straw hatted, cross gartered, accompanied by bells, fiddle, and accordion, and by the scoffing comments of their relatives lined along the grassy banks of the village street.
 Then came the crowning of the May Queen with a wreath of primroses and pink campion, and while she sat enthroned the schoolchildren did elaborate dances with ribbons round the white maypole.’

-In her stories, the Armitage children, Mark and Harriet may also have regarded some of these customs with scorn, and taken them with a pinch of salt, but for Joan Aiken as a small girl they were an inspiration.
+In her stories, the Armitage children, Mark and Harriet may have regarded some of these customs with scorn, and taken them with a pinch of salt, but for Joan Aiken as a small girl they were an inspiration.
 On the left of the photograph above is a figure in a long coat, standing on the bank watching the procession go by.
-Many years later at a sale of old photographs from the archives of George Garland, photographer to all the local newspapers from the 1920’s onwards, Joan Aiken came across this picture, and recognised herself as the small red-headed girl who so longed to be part of it all.
+Many years later at a sale of old photographs from the archives of George Garland, the photographer who provided pictures to all the local newspapers from the 1920’s onwards, Joan Aiken came across this picture, and recognised herself as the small red-headed girl watching the parade who so longed to be part of it all.

 ‘From that age I knew I was going to be a writer.
 Of course my personal ambition was to be the May Queen myself, but even then I knew this was out of the question.
 But that hope translated itself to the stories of my imagination.
 The whole ceremony, the music of the dances, the intricate turnings and spider-web patterns made by the ribbons filled me with supreme ecstasy.’